 For technical reasons, Spreadshit works only in Firefox and Chrome so far.
 Also, for security reasons, the browser cannot save your modified Spreadshit to disk.
 You have to use the SAVE button inside the Spreadshit.
-Using the browser function File->Save will not save your modifications!
-Again for security reasons, the SAVE button has to go through a rather lengthy user dialog before saving to disk.

 Go to the upper left cell of the range that you want to copy.
 Press SHIFT, and use the cursor keys to go to the lower right cell of the range that you want to copy.
 Press CTRL+C (on Mac: Command+C).
 If you want to copy the cell values, make sure that the cursor is at the very beginning of the lower right cell.
 If you want to copy the cell formulas, move the cursor into the formula of lower right cell.

 Import data from another spreadsheet